30Dev/Dog-Breed-Detection/README.md

 # Dog-Breed-Detection

-To see the output click the link below: https://www.kaggle.com/devyansh30gupta/project-dog-breed-detection
+To see the output click the link: https://www.kaggle.com/devyansh30gupta/project-dog-breed-detection